Entry-Level Law Enforcement FAQ

 County Correctional Police Officer

 No. The 2024 LEE testing cycle will not put candidates into a pool of eligibles once results have been released.
-Instead, titles that make up the 2024 LEE testing cycle will announce individually by jurisdiction (i.e., individual municipalities and counties) and candidates will be placed on eligible lists for each jurisdiction for which they applied.
-So, instead of filling out one single LEE application, candidates need to fill out separate applications for each and every jurisdiction for which they are interested in working.
+Instead, titles that make up the 2024 LEE testing cycle announced individually by jurisdiction (i.e., individual municipalities and counties) and candidates will be placed on eligible lists for each jurisdiction for which they applied.
+So, instead of filling out one single LEE application, candidates needed to fill out separate applications for each and every jurisdiction for which they were interested in working.

 The 2024 entry-level Law Enforcement Examination (LEE) announced on March 1, 2024.
-Applications will only be accepted through the Online Application System.
-Applications must be completed and submitted by 4:00 p.m. on the closing date (April 1, 2024).
+Applications were only be accepted through the Online Application System.
+Applications must be completed and submitted by 4:00 p.m. on the closing date, which was April 1, 2024 for all announcements except for Police Officer – Paterson and Police Officer – Bordentown Twp, which had a closing date of April 22, 2024.

-A $30 application processing fee is required for each application.
-For fee exemptions, please see each LEE announcement and application for more information.
+A $30 application processing fee was required for each application.
+Fee exemptions were noted on each LEE announcement and application.

 Eligible lists resulting from entry-level law enforcement announcements expire after one year.
 However, the lists can be extended for up to three additional years, on a year-by-year basis.
 A list that has been extended beyond the initial one-year period will expire as soon as a new list for that title/jurisdiction is issued, even if the new extended expiration date has not yet been reached.
 As previously stated, a jurisdiction must opt-in to have a new announcement.
 If they choose not to do so, then their current list will be extended for an additional year.
 Consider the following two examples (using fictional jurisdictions):

-No. Scores from ANY previous examination were NOT carried over to the 2024 LEE announcements.
-Anyone who wanted to receive a score for any of the 2024 LEE announcements must apply, pay the related fee, and take and pass the examination scheduled for Summer 2024.
+No. Scores from ANY previous examination will NOT be carried over to the 2024 LEE announcements.
+Anyone wishing to receive a score for any of the 2024 LEE announcements must have applied, paid the related fee, and take and pass the examination scheduled for Summer 2024.

 The Law Enforcement Aptitude Battery (LEAB) will be used to test candidates who apply for any of the 2024 LEE announcements.
 Because the same examination is used, candidates will only have one opportunity to take the examination, regardless of the number of announcements for which they apply, and their score achieved on the examination will be applied to all these 2024 LEE announcements for which they have applied.

 There are two informational guides that will help candidates prepare to take the examination: The LEE Administration Guide and the LEAB Assessment Preparation Guide.
 The 2024 LEE Administration Guide is provided by the CSC to explain the testing process and how the examination will be administered.
-It will be posted on our website at https://www.state.nj.us/csc/jobs/announcements/publicsafety/law_el_titles.shtml shortly after the LEE announcements are posted.
+It is posted on the CSC website at https://www.state.nj.us/csc/jobs/publicsafety/law_el_titles.shtml.
 The LEAB Assessment Preparation Guide contains information about the examination itself and how it is scored, as well as provides preparation strategies and sample examination questions.
-Candidates will be emailed information on how to access this guide no earlier than May/June.
-The email will contain a weblink and an access code to view the guide.
+Candidates were emailed information on how to access this guide on May 10.
+The email contains a weblink and an access code to view the guide.

 No. Due to the high volume of candidates, no changes can be made to the date, time, or location that a candidate has been scheduled to take the examination.